panda7789/docs.cs-cz/docs/framework/wpf/app-development/index.md

 <a name="Hosting"></a>
 ## <a name="hosting"></a>Hostování
- [!INCLUDE[TLA2#tla_xbap#plural](../../../../includes/tla2sharptla-xbapsharpplural-md.md)] lze hostovat v aplikaci Microsoft Internet Explorer nebo Firefox.
+ Aplikace XBAP je možné hostovat v aplikacích Microsoft Internet Explorer a Firefox.
 Každý model hostování má vlastní sadu důležitých informací a omezení, které jsou pokryty v [hostování](hosting-wpf-applications.md).

 <a name="Build_and_Deploy"></a>
 ## <a name="build-and-deploy"></a>Sestavení a nasazení